 Ronda Sant Antoni 63 (Metro Universitat)

-This is a lovely, cozy, little café.
-The owners were friendly, and the food was delicious homemade vegan food.
-I ordered the menu del día again, and for 7,90 € I got the first and the second course, and with a passionfruit juice and water, the total was around 11€.
-I was also dying to try their vegan empanadas, so I bought one and ate it later in the afternoon.
-As you can see from the picture, they have a huge selection of vegan empanadas, and I can really recommend them.
+This charming little café felt warm and homey.
+The owners were kind, and the food was delicious and clearly homemade.
+I ordered the menú del día again—this time for €7.90—and added a passionfruit juice and water, which brought the total to around €11.
+I also couldn’t resist trying one of their vegan empanadas later in the afternoon.
+As you can see in the photos, they offer a huge variety of flavors, and I’d highly recommend grabbing one to go.